fCorleone/fCorleone.github.io/_news/announcement_5.md

 related_posts: false
 ---

-My doctoral dissertation was recognized as an **Excellent Doctoral Dissertation by the China Computer Federation**. :sparkles: :smile:
+My doctoral dissertation was recognized as an **Excellent Doctoral Dissertation by the China Institute of Electronics**. :sparkles: :smile: